Everything you need to get your child ready for university life

 Universities Admissions Centre (UAC) | UAC processes applications for admission to most undergraduate and some postgraduate courses at participating institutions (mainly located in NSW and the ACT).
 For more info, visit uac.edu.au. |

-Work Integrated Learning | The combination of workplace experience with academic learning assessments and support.
+Work Integrated Learning | The unit of study that combines workplace experience with academic learning assessments and support.
 This is embedded in all our degrees at UC. |

-Supporting your child during exams
+Supporting your child during year 11 and 12 exams

 Finishing high school can be fun and exciting, but it can also be stressful and overwhelming.
 Some students will be able to see their goals through and transition seamlessly into university, while others may need to find another way to get into their preferred course.